-WavPlayer by Bytescribe Development Company is a program that allows the user to listen to standard Windows sound files while controlling them with a foot pedal.
+WavPlayer by Bytescribe is a program that allows the user to listen to standard Windows sound files while controlling them with a foot pedal.
 A transcriptionist can type dictated reports without taking her hands off of the keyboard.
 The foot pedal controls the play, pause, rewind and fast forward functions.
 The software can run in a minimized state so that the transcriptionist is able to type into a word processor on the same computer.
 The WavPlayer software also offers speed and adjustable backspace controls.
 The foot pedal that comes with the WavPlayer software plugs directly into any serial or USB port of any PC computer.
-The USB Version of WavPlayer runs on Windows 98/ME/2000/XP.
-The Serial Port Version of WavPlayer runs on Windows 95/98/ME/NT/2000/XP.
+WavPlayer runs on any version of Windows.

 To install the WavPlayer, first connect the foot pedal to the appropriate port on your PC.
 If you are connecting a serial port pedal, see the section of this manual entitled Connecting a Serial Port Pedal.
 If you are connecting a USB pedal, see the section entitled Connecting a USB Port Pedal.
 If you will be using a headset, plug the headset into your audio out jack of your computer’s sound card (where your speakers are connected) or into a headset jack on your speakers if one exists.
 Next install the WavPlayer software by using the installation CD.
 Place the installation CD into the appropriate drive.
 Follow the prompts through the installation process.